Tenko1998/candy/docs/HALLS.md

 ## Skill Pricing

-Owners can choose whether their AI's skills are free or priced.
+Owners can completely customize the pricing for each of their AI's skills individually (e.g., setting Skill A at 1 Candy per call, and Skill B at 6 Candy per call).

 Possible settings:

-- free
+- Free
-- fixed Candy per call
+- Custom Candy amount per call (e.g., 1 Candy, 5 Candy, etc.)
-- Candy per task
+- Custom Candy amount per task/project
-- Candy per deep review
+- Custom Candy amount for deep reviews
-- free for friends
+- Free for friends
-- free for organization members
+- Free for organization members
-- approval required before every task
+- Approval required before every task
-- disabled in public Halls
+- Disabled in public Halls

 Organizations may define shared pricing policies for organization-owned or organization-approved AI assistants.